rduvur/FoodDataPrediction/README.md

 This means on average, our model is around 19 calories off the true caloric value for a given recipe.

 The current model is ok, but could definitely be improved in some areas.
-We plotted a graph of your predicitions against their actual values and noticed a few key things.
+We plotted a graph of your predictions against their actual values and noticed a few key things.
 We saw a linear line indicating predictions that were perfect guesses.
 Under and above that line we saw many data points that were grossly under/ over-estimated.
 It's clear that we need more features to make a model that is better prepared to handle unseen data.
 A recipe could be quite intricate and take a lot of time, but may not necessarily have a lot of calories.
-Some of the outliers we saw we weren't too stresed over though.
-While doing our EDA, we noticed a lot of "troll" recipes that reported practically non-existant calories despite containing a lot of food and foods as simple in steps as hot-cocoa containing 40,000 calories.
+Some of the outliers we saw, we weren't too stressed over though.
+While doing our EDA, we noticed a lot of "troll" recipes that reported practically non-existant calories despite containing a lot of food, and foods as simple in steps as hot-cocoa containing 40,000 calories.

 #### Slight Improvements